-To capture more measurements of our effectiveness, the following metric is added:
+To capture more measurements of our effectiveness, the following metric is added: Educational Partner Input for FY and Homeless students.

-To capture more measurements of our effectiveness, the following metric is added:
+Action 1.31 To capture more measurements of our effectiveness, the following metric is added: Educational Partner Input for FY and Homeless students.

-ELA and Math SBAC distance from standard for EL, FY, LI and all students Educational Partner Input for EL, FY, LI and all students
+Action 1.32 To capture more measurements of our effectiveness, the following metric is added: ELA and Math SBAC distance from standard for EL, FY, LI and all students Educational Partner Input for EL, FY, LI and all students